Frequent urination is a common anxiety disorder symptom. It occurs because of how chronic anxiety affects the body.

 This sudden urge to void is common and often experienced by stage performers and public speakers just before they are about to perform or present.

-Visit our “Stress Response” article for the many ways anxiety and stress affect the body and nervous system.
+See our “Stress Response” section for the many ways anxiety and stress affect the body and nervous system.

 When stress responses occur infrequently, the body can recover relatively quickly from the physiological, psychological, and emotional changes the stress response brings about.